cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Online Authenticated Key Exchange {#online-phase}

-The generic outline of OPAQUE with a 3-message AKE protocol includes three messages ke1, ke2, and ke3, where ke1 and ke2 include key exchange shares, e.g., DH values, sent by the client and server, respectively, and ke3 provides explicit client authentication and full forward security (without it, forward secrecy is only achieved against eavesdroppers, which is insufficient for OPAQUE security).
+The generic outline of OPAQUE with a 3-message AKE protocol includes three messages:
+`KE1`, `KE2`, and `KE3`, where `KE1` and `KE2` include key exchange shares, e.g., DH values, sent
+by the client and server, respectively, and `KE3` provides explicit client authentication and full forward security (without it, forward secrecy is only achieved against eavesdroppers, which is insufficient for OPAQUE security).